Lou Reed

-After leaving the band, Reed would go on to a much more commercially successful solo career, releasing twenty solo studio albums.
-His second, Transformer (1972), was produced by David Bowie and arranged by Mick Ronson, and brought him mainstream recognition.
+After leaving the Velvet Underground, Reed embarked on a successful solo career, releasing twenty solo studio albums.
+His second album, Transformer (1972), was produced by David Bowie and arranged by Mick Ronson; it brought him mainstream recognition.
 The album is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side".
-After Transformer, the less commercial but critically acclaimed Berlin peaked at No. 7 on the UK Albums Chart.
-Rock 'n' Roll Animal (a live album released in 1974) sold strongly, and Sally Can't Dance (1974) peaked at No. 10 on the Billboard 200; but for a long period after, Reed's work did not translate into sales, leading him deeper into drug addiction and alcoholism.
-Reed cleaned up in the early 1980s, and gradually returned to prominence with The Blue Mask (1982) and New Sensations (1984), reaching a critical and commercial career peak with his 1989 album New York.
+The less commercial but critically acclaimed Berlin peaked at No. 7 on the UK Albums Chart.
+Rock 'n' Roll Animal (a live album released in 1974) sold strongly, and Sally Can't Dance (1974) peaked at No. 10 on the Billboard 200.
+When Reed's work ceased to sell well, his drug addiction and alcoholism intensified.
+Reed achieved sobriety in the early 1980s, gradually returning to prominence with The Blue Mask (1982) and New Sensations (1984).
+He reached a critical and commercial career peak with his 1989 album New York.

-Reed participated in the re-formation of the Velvet Underground in the 1990s, and he made several more albums, including a collaboration album with John Cale titled Songs for Drella, which was a tribute to their former mentor Andy Warhol.
+Reed participated in the re-formation of the Velvet Underground in the 1990s.
+He also made several more albums, including a collaboration album with John Cale titled Songs for Drella which was a tribute to their former mentor Andy Warhol.
 Magic and Loss (1992) would become Reed's highest-charting album on the UK Albums Chart, peaking at No. 6.
 He contributed music to two theatrical interpretations of 19th-century writers, one of which he developed into an album titled The Raven.
-He married his third wife Laurie Anderson in 2008, and recorded the collaboration album Lulu with Metallica.
-He died in 2013 of liver disease.
-Reed has been inducted into the Rock and Roll Hall of Fame twice: as a member of the Velvet Underground in 1996 and as a solo act in 2015.
+Reed was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground in 1996 and as a solo act in 2015.

 Biography

 1942–1957: Early life

-Lewis Allan Reed was born on March 2, 1942, at Beth-El Hospital (later Brookdale) in Brooklyn and grew up in Freeport, Long Island.
+Lewis Allan Reed was born on March 2, 1942, at Beth-El Hospital (later Brookdale) in Brooklyn and grew up in Freeport, New York.
 Reed was the son of Toby (née Futterman) (1920–2013) and Sidney Joseph Reed (1913–2005), an accountant.
 His family was Jewish and his grandparents were Russian Jews who had fled antisemitism; his father had changed his name from Rabinowitz to Reed.
-Reed said that although he was Jewish, his "real god was rock 'n' roll".

 Reed attended Atkinson Elementary School in Freeport and went on to Freeport Junior High School.
 His sister Merrill, born Margaret Reed, said that as an adolescent, he suffered panic attacks, became socially awkward and "possessed a fragile temperament" but was highly focused on things that he liked, mainly music.
 Having learned to play the guitar from the radio, he developed an early interest in rock and roll and rhythm and blues, and during high school played in several bands.

-He began experimenting with drugs at the age of 16.
+Reed was dyslexic.
+He began using drugs at the age of 16.